-KidTripster Teen: Top 5 things for teens to do in Tokyo
+KidTripster Teen: From cosplay to shopping, top 5 things for teens to do in Tokyo

 Tokyo can be a very exciting place to explore, especially for teens.
 From manga pop culture to extreme shopping to adventurous eating, go with an open mind!